 Of course, if your doctor recommends a different course of action, please follow the advice of your health professional.

 Employees with a weakened immune system or chronic conditions

-Employees who are at risk of developing complications to COVID-19 will be asked to provide medical information to disability.hr [at] mcgill.ca to document their condition.
+Employees who are at risk of developing complications from COVID-19 will be asked to provide medical information to disability.hr [at] mcgill.ca to document their condition.
 A review of the information provided will be performed and if required, possible accommodation measures determined.
 If it is determined that:

 - the medical condition does not put the employee at risk of complications, the employee will be asked to return to work on campus.

 - the medical condition puts the employee at risk of complications, should the employee be diagnosed with COVID-19, the following can take place:

 - The University will have the responsibility to put in place the recommendations of the Direction de la santé publique (DSP) in the workplace, and the employee will have to apply them.
 Should the employee have reasonable motives to believe that the work environment puts their health at risk, they can exercise their right to refuse work as per section 12 of the Loi sur la santé et la sécurité du travail (LSST).
 See Refusal to work.